There are some medical conditions and disabilities that can make it unsafe to drive and can invalidate your car insurance.

-Yes – it’s totally safe to drive if you're colourblind.
+Yes – you can drive if you're colour blind.
 While much communication on the road includes a colour element, such as road signs and traffic signals, it’s generally possible for colour-blind drivers to understand them.
 You don’t need to tell the DVLA if you’re colour blind.

 Can you drive after surgery?

 You really shouldn't drive after any medical procedure until your doctor says it's safe to do so.
 If you've had a general anaesthetic, you mustn't drive for at least 48 hours to allow the drugs to leave your system.